 The e-bike industry and its trade associations often downplay the occurrence of e-bike fires, even going as far as pointing fingers at other industries.
 They use phrases like “a runaway thermal event” to describe what is essentially a battery exploding in flames.
 While the number of reported e-bike fires is relatively small compared to the total number of factories, retailers, and owners, it doesn’t offer much comfort if you happen to have an e-bike charging in your garage, home, or apartment.

-Below our list of reported e-bike fires are common sense precautions an e-bike owner needs to adopt to reduce the chance of a fire and to limit the damage if a fire occurs.
-I urge every e-bike owner to read these suggestions and implement as many of them as possible.
-Finally, NEVER buy an e-bike that isn’t UL 2849 certified (or certified by an established third-party laboratory) no matter how good of a deal you think you are getting.
+Below, you’ll find a list of reported e-bike fires along with some common-sense precautions that every e-bike owner should take to minimize the risk of fire and limit the damage in case of an incident.
+I urge all e-bike owners to read and implement as many of these suggestions as possible.
+And above all, never purchase an e-bike that isn’t UL 2849 certified or certified by a reputable third-party laboratory, no matter how tempting the deal may be.

 A LIST OF REPORTED E-BIKE FIRES